windbird-sensor/windbird-fox-electronics/README.md

 # windbird-electronics

+# THIS IS A WORK IN PROGRESS

 This repository contains the electronic parts of the Windbird wind sensor.

 - main/            : contains the main PCB
 - front/           : contains the PCB for the rotation sensor
 - tail/            : contains the PCB for the tail and antenna
 - datasheets/      : components datasheets
 - Parts.ods        : parts list, refs, suppliers and price
-- PARTS.lib   : Kicad libraries
-- PARTS.dcm   : Kicad libraries
+- kicad_libraries/ : Kicad libraries

 The development branch is named **'main'**